Low Carbohydrate Eating for People with Diabetes

 NOTE:

-(a) Both of the studies quoted [3,4] were not low carb studies but moderate carb studies of <45% (225g carbohydrate) per day.
-Low carbohydrate diets as defined by this paper are diets which provide “less than 130 g of carbohydrate daily/ less than 26% of total daily energy intake” and the paper defines a moderate carbohydrate diet as one that provides “130g—225g of carbohydrate daily/ 26%—45% of total daily energy intake”.
-The two quoted studies provided dietary intake of carbohydrate that were moderate carbohydrate.
-Neither was a low carbohydrate study.
+(a) Both of the studies quoted [3,4] were not low-carb studies but moderate-carb studies of <45% (225g carbohydrate) per day.
+Low-carbohydrate diets, as defined by this paper, are diets that provide “less than 130 g of carbohydrate daily/ less than 26% of total daily energy intake,” and the paper defines a moderate carbohydrate diet as one that provides “130g—225g of carbohydrate daily/ 26%—45% of total daily energy intake”.
+The two quoted studies provided dietary intake of carbohydrates that were moderate in carbohydrate intake.
+Neither was a low-carbohydrate study.

 (b)